Buying

 • an offer is not binding on both parties until the buyer and seller have agreed to the contract, and the acceptance of the offer has been conveyed to both parties;

-• once you and the vendor agree on all conditions, they are signed with all changes initialed and you have then made a conditional agreement.
+• once you and the vendor agree on all conditions, they are signed with all changes initialled and you have then made a conditional agreement.

 Please let us look at your Contract BEFORE you sign anything!!!!